paintedlbird7/ScoreKeeper/README.md

-# A ScoreKeeper for basketball game
+# A ScoreKeeper Android App for basketball game